Lillifee/espbs/README.md

 INT - is used to wake up from deep sleep.
 Feel free to use another pin and change it in the ./src/cube.cpp esp_sleep_enable_ext0_wakeup(GPIO_NUM_33, 1);

+### Optimization

-I also found a nice article about optimizing for power here: </br>
+I also found a nice article about optimizing for power consumption: </br>
 https://bitbanksoftware.blogspot.com/2018/10/how-low-can-it-go-optimizing-for-power.html

 1. Remove the voltage regulator and bridge it.